 Radar can be set to only detect above a certain approach speed which could be used to distinguish between bicyclists and pedestrians.
 Studies conducted in California found that high speed bicyclists might sometimes be classified as vehicles.
-Similarly, groups of bicyclists were sometimes classified as vehicles.
+Similarly, groups of

-Occlusion can occur if placed incorrectly to detect bicyclists.
-Be wary of placing the unit where a heavy vehicle may block the units ability to detect a bicyclist.
+Occlusion can occur if placed incorrectly to detect vehicle may block the units ability to detect a bicyclist.